chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 *** Press "'''ENTER'''" to '''start camera setup''' (you should see this '''[https://www.chbh.bham.ac.uk/wiki/buic-files/MEG/Camera_Setup.jpg SCREEN]'''), and then press "'''ENTER'''" again to '''show the camera image''' (the '''[https://www.chbh.bham.ac.uk/wiki/buic-files/MEG/Eye.jpg EYE]''')
 ** '''<span style="color:blue">A good guide is to check the eyelashes are in focus; when they are sharp the image is usually good enough.</span>''' <br /><br />

-<span style="color:green"><span style="font-size:medium">'''Information:'''</span><br />
+!!! info
 	Ideally when recording from one eye, the eye movements should be measured from the participant’s dominant eye – but this is the optimal solution and not necessarily essential to obtaining good eye tracking.<br />
 	If you want to use the dominant eye, examples to find the dominant eye are shown below:<br />

-1) '''Extend your arms out in front of you''' and create a triangular opening between your thumbs and forefingers by placing your hands together at a 45-degree angle.<br />
+	- **Extend your arms out in front of you** and create a triangular opening between your thumbs and forefingers by placing your hands together at a 45-degree angle.<br />
 	  With both eyes open, centre this triangular opening on a distant object - such as a wall clock or door knob.<br />
 	  Close your left eye.<br />
-If the object stays centred, your right eye (the one that's open) is your dominant eye.<br />If the object is no longer framed by your hands, your left eye is your dominant eye.<br />
+	  If the object stays centred, your right eye (the one that's open) is your dominant eye.<br />If the object is no longer framed by your hands, your left eye is your dominant eye.
-2) '''Extend one arm out''', holding the thumb (or index finger) of that hand in an upright position.<br />
+	- **Extend one arm out**, holding the thumb (or index finger) of that hand in an upright position.<br />
 	  Keeping both eyes open and focused on a distant object, superimpose your thumb/index finger on that object.
 Don't worry if it looks like your thumb/finger partially disappears - that’s normal.<br />
       Alternately close one eye at a time.<br />
-The eye that keeps your thumb/finger directly in front of the object while the other eye is closed is your dominant eye.</span><br /><br />
+      The eye that keeps your thumb/finger directly in front of the object while the other eye is closed is your dominant eye.

 * '''Roughly focus''' on the eye using the '''wide angle view on the projector screen'''.